VasuGarg2004/The_Art_of_Debugging/README.md

 # The_Art_of_Debugging
+JavaScript debugging incomplete
+  - Only time part works

-JavaScript debugging incomplete (Only time part works), Python debugging complete
+Python debugging complete